 Hakkasan Hanway Place, Fitzrovia

 What: Hakkasan has been on the London dining scene for some time now and remains the favourite of many Chinese food lovers.
-Thoughtful twists on classic dishes enhance your typical dining experience: prawn toast, for instance, is reimagined as a fois gras stuffed ball which is then deep fried for a crispy, oozing-centre treat.
+Thoughtful twists on classic dishes enhance your typical dining experience: prawn toast, for instance, is reimagined as a foie gras stuffed ball which is then deep-fried for a crispy, oozing-centre treat.
 If you’re worried about the price point for Hakkasan you could visit at lunchtime, when the dim sum menu is served at a more affordable rate.